JeppeTrip/LoppePortalen/README.md

 Uses Mobx https://mobx.js.org/README.html for statemanagement.

-There is also used https://mui.com/material-ui/getting-started/installation/ through out.
+MUI and their components are also used through out, https://mui.com/material-ui/getting-started/installation/.